nunit/NUnit.Cake.Recipe/README.md

 			"lib/net8.0/nunit.sample.application.dll") }));

-// Run the task selected by user or default task Build.Run();
+// Run the task selected by user or default task Build.Run();                                         // Note 4
 ```

 **NOTES:**

 1. The `#load` statement loads `NUnit.Cake.Recipe`, specifying the version to use,
-   in this case version 1.1.0.
-It is generally recommended that you specify the recipe
+   in this case version 1.0.0.
+It is recommended that you specify the recipe
    version to avoid unpleasant surprises when the recipe is updated.

 2. `BuildSettings.Initialize` sets the parameters which drive the build process.
 The example
    specifies only the three required paraameters.
-See below for a complete list of parameters.

 3. Define a single `nuget` package.